jadecobra/python_tdd_exercises/source/functions.rst

 the test passes.

-A constant function_ always return the same thing when called, I can use them in place of variables_, though the number of cases where they are faster than :ref:`variables<test_attribute_error_w_variables>` is pretty small.
+A constant function_ always return the same thing when called, I can use them in place of variables_, though the number of cases where they are faster than :ref:`variables<what is a variable?>` is pretty small.
 It is something like if the function_ is called less than 10 times, but who's counting?

 ----